Investing Strategy Research

 Sloan Ratio

 The Sloan ratio identifies companies with high accrual ratios or high non-cash income or expenses.
-Sloan found that over 40 years, buying low accrual companies and shorting high accrual, one generated a return of more than twice the S&P 500.
+Sloan found that over 40 years, buying low-accrual companies and shorting high-accrual companies generated a return of more than twice that of the S&P 500.
 The ratio is computed by subtracting operating and investment cash flow from net income and dividing by total assets.

-• Criteria: If the result is between -10% and 10%, the company is in the safe zone, but if the result is greater than 25% or less than -25%, earnings are likely to be made up of accruals.
+• Criteria: If the result is between -10% and 10%, the company is in the safe zone; if it is greater than 25% or less than -25%, earnings are likely to be made up of accruals.
 Accruals that continue across several quarters are a signal for doctored earnings.

 Debt / Equity